 Then it is cemented with a weak cement.
 It is important that the temporary not be too durable or too tightly cemented because it needs to be removed easily when it is time for the permanent crown.

 - It needs to cover the tooth to prevent sensitivity.
 If any of the dentin of a live tooth is exposed, air, cold, and sweets can be painful.
 Continued exposure over a week or more could permanently damage a tooth to where it may even need a root canal treatment, so covering it is important.
 Click here to read more about root canal treatment.

 - It needs to touch the teeth on either side of the tooth receiving the crown, and it needs to occlude with the opposing tooth.
 Without this contact, the tooth will move between appointments and the crown won’t fit.

 - It helps keep the gums healthy between appointments.
 If the temporary crown has normal tooth contours, it keeps the gums in their natural position, which keeps them from being overly irritated.

-If you are having a Cerec crown, it is placed the same day the tooth is prepared, and there is no need for a temporary.
+If you are having a CEREC crown, it is milled in the office rather than being sent to a laboratory and is placed the same day the tooth is prepared.
+So there is no need for a temporary.

 Read Dr. Hall’s blog postings about dental crowns.